We offer MPhil and PhD programmes in Law and Criminology

 Applications are welcomed from those holding a good second-class honours degree from a UK university, or an equivalent qualification.
 Lancaster's taught postgraduate degrees are designed to be suitable for non-law as well as law graduates, so it is not necessary to have a law degree.

-To submit an application, simply create an account on the My Applications website and then select ‘Create a new application’ from your homepage once you are logged-in.
+To submit an application, simply create an account on the and then select ‘Create a new application’ from your homepage once you are logged-in.

 Using your account on the My Applications website, you are able to submit applications for the programme(s) which you wish to study, upload supporting documentation and provide us with information about referees.